Frequently Asked Questions - Texas Mechanics Lien

 LienItNow.com prepares and serves Texas Stop Notices.
 A Stop Notice is a notification that has the ability to enhance the effectiveness of a mechanic's lien.
 A Stop Notice, or a notice to withhold funds, is sent to the company that is financing or funding the construction funds for a project.
 Once that company receives the Stop Notice, that company has notice that it should withhold sufficient money to satisfy the stop notice claim.
 The purpose of the Stop Notice is to provide the lender, financiers or funders of the construction project notice that there is money owed to a contractor, subcontractor or supplier so that an inquiry can be made as to why that money is not being paid.

 Click Here to File a Texas Stop Notice Document

 What is a Texas Amendment to a mechanics' lien Claim?

 LienItNow.com prepares, files and serves Texas Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the lien claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File a Texas Lien Amendment Document

-When should a Texas Discharge of mechanics' lien claim be filed?
+When should a Texas Discharge of mechanics' lien, or Texas Lien Release claim be filed?

 Texas lien waivers are the final step in the lien process, and caution should be taken before filing one.
 The filing of a lien waiver is final, and if payment has not been made, may preclude any refiling of a materialman's lien.
 LienItNow.com prepares, files and serves Texas Discharges of mechanics' lien Claims.
-Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.
+Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a lien release should be filed.

 Click Here to File a Texas Lien Release Document